openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 [openSUSE 11.4](http://en.opensuse.org/Portal:11.4) is going to be
       released this Thursday (**March 10th, 2011**) and there is no better way to enjoy the new release than having fun with your fellow openSUSE Lizards!
-That™s why community members all over the world prepare launch parties.
+Thatâ€™s why community members all over the world prepare launch parties.
 Launch parties are events around the release of a new openSUSE version, what kind of event is up to the organizers.
-But it™s usually about sharing knowledge with each other, get new people to know the distribution, the tools and the project and most important about having a lot of fun, celebrating our success!
+But itâ€™s usually about sharing knowledge with each other, get new people to know the distribution, the tools and the project and most important about having a lot of fun, celebrating our success!
 Interested?
 Here are a couple of parties to check out!

-**Europe/Nürnberg**
+**Europe/NÃ¼rnberg**

 ![](http://en.opensuse.org/images/5/51/Release_party_poster_nuernberg.png)

 In the town where openSUSE was born, that still hosts the SUSE headquarters and therefor a
       large portion of the community the launch event will happen on Wednesday March 16 (19:00) in the [Bar/Cafe/Gallery Artefakt](http://artefakt-nuernberg.de/).
 In the
-      historic district of Nürnberg the folks plan to have a blast with an introduction to 11.4 by the [Boosters](http://en.opensuse.org/openSUSE:Boosters_team), live music
+      historic district of NÃ¼rnberg the folks plan to have a blast with an introduction to 11.4 by the [Boosters](http://en.opensuse.org/openSUSE:Boosters_team), live music
       from [Ukulele Insanity](http://www.myspace.com/ukuleleinsanity) and lots of
       the openSUSE brew [Old Toad](http://en.opensuse.org/openSUSE:Beer).
 They